 Pete’s Real Food also uses organic produce and grass-fed, pasture-raised, and hormone-free meat whenever possible.

 Additionally, they partner with suppliers who prioritize sustainability and provide in-depth information about ingredient sourcing on their website.

-Pete’s Paleo provides paleo-friendly meals that are nutritionally balanced, with 5 ounces (142 grams) of protein and 7 ounces (198 grams) of veggies in each serving.
+Pete’s Real Food provides paleo-friendly meals that are nutritionally balanced, with 3.4 to 4.5 ounces (96 to 128 grams) of protein and 5–7 ounces (142–198 grams) of veggies in each serving.

 Several studies show that the paleo diet could be effective for weight loss.